Please ensure Javascript is enabled for purposes of website accessibility

 Cardano is a programmable blockchain ecosystem that developers can use to build decentralized applications.
 This third-generation cryptocurrency set out to solve some of the issues faced by Ethereum, by, for example, improving processing speeds and reducing transaction costs.

 It has taken a slow-and-steady approach to development.
 Each step is peer-reviewed before implementation.
 Cardano is one of a number of cryptocurrencies that can run smart contracts.
-As we touched on above, it uses a proof-of-stake validation model.
+It uses a proof-of-stake validation model.
 This means that only people who own the Cardano ADA token can validate blocks.

 Where can you buy Cardano?